JuiceBox7/cmpm-170-Prototype-2-Solo/README.md

-# cmpm-170-Prototype-2-Solo
-A prototype for cmpm 170
+# Solo prototype for CMPM 170